How to minimise the pain of ecommerce returns

 This example follows the brand’s business rules in order to generate the return label when the necessary criteria are met.
 This saves a huge amount of time for agents, and creates a smooth process for customers.

-Step 3 - Dealing with delays in returns logistics
+Step 3 - Dealing with delays in reverse logistics

 If a customer has returned an item, and has not got their refund in an expected time frame, then they may start to ask questions and bother customer service again.
 This is understandable but it creates more pain.

 Like returns, delays are something that cannot be avoided, and are often outside of a brand’s control.
-But if a customer has to wait until the returns process is complete from the brand side, they could be waiting a long time.
+But if a customer has to wait until the reverse logistics process is complete from the brand side, they could be waiting a long time.

 As a result of this, some retailers have implemented return in advance policies, where refunds are authorised as soon as the return shipment has its first carrier scan, but before it arrives back at the warehouse.